John Thomas Blackburn: Early life

-John Thomas Blackburn was born in Annapolis, Maryland, and raised in Washington D.C., and graduated from Western High School.
+John Thomas Blackburn was born in Annapolis, Maryland, and raised in Washington, D.C., and graduated from Western High School.
 His father and brother were naval officers.

 Navy career

 Blackburn graduated from the United States Naval Academy in 1933, became a Naval Aviator, and was a flight instructor in 1941 when the United States entered World War II.

-Lieutenant Commander Blackburn was anxious to get into combat, but was relegated to flying the Brewster F2A Buffalo at Opa Locka Naval Air Station near Miami.
+Lieutenant Commander Blackburn was anxious to get into combat, but was relegated to flying the Brewster F2A Buffalo at Opa Locka Naval Air Station, near Miami.

 First command, VGF-29

 After several requests for a combat assignment, he received orders in July 1942 to organize VGF-29 as commanding officer and report aboard the new escort carrier USS Santee.
 VGF-29 was equipped with the Grumman F4F-4 Wildcat.
 Blackburn assembled a ready room of mainly brand new ensigns fresh from winning their wings at advanced flying school at Naval Air Station Corpus Christi.
 Luckily he had the assistance of a combat veteran from the recent Battle of the Coral Sea, Lt.(jg) Harry "Brink" Bass who received the Navy Cross for his attack on the Japanese aircraft carrier Shōhō.

-Blackburn set up operations at a remote field at Pungo well away from the brass and traffic at NAS Norfolk and was soon promoted to Lieutenant Commander.
+Blackburn set up operations at a remote field at Pungo, Virginia, well away from the brass and traffic at NAS Norfolk and was soon promoted to Lieutenant Commander.
 Pungo suited Blackburn fine as he wanted an undisturbed environment to get the squadron acquainted with the Wildcat and ready for deployment and the combat likely to follow.

 The squadron embarked aboard USS Santee in October 1942 to participate in Operation Torch, the Allied invasion of North Africa.
 Arriving in the waters off Morocco on November 6, VGF-29 flew first combat mission on 8 November but could not find their target, and poor weather and damaged homing equipment aboard Santee forced them to ditch or force-land their Wildcats.
 Blackburn floated adrift in a liferaft for 3 days before he was spotted by a destroyer and rescued.
 Thus ended VGF-29's inauspicious debut and Blackburn's first combat deployment.
 Shortly thereafter, Blackburn was ordered to stand up a new squadron.